fabiengagne/cutspar/README.md

 -f : Add one point to close the profiles

 -d density : Densify the airfoil .dat such that there's a point every 'density' mm.
 In doubt, use -d 1.2  (default is to not densify)

+-w wroot;wtip;wdia : Create a channel for the servo wires. wroot and wtip are distances from LE to center of channel. wdia is the channel diameter.
+This option works best with a channel positionned right behind the spar.

 -C specifications at root (see below for the mandatory 7 parameters)